Helpful hints about a Free Consultation with a Personal Injury Law Firm

 Before you select an attorney to consult with, you will want to do some basic internet research on them.
 Look at websites like Avvo.com, , the Florida State Bar Association, and of course, Google Reviews.
 These are great places to start.

-Remember, the consultation is as much your time to get to know the attorney(s) you will be working with as it is their time to understand your case.
+Remember, the consultation is as much your time to get to know the attorney(s) you will be working with as it is their time to understand your case, answer your questions, and provide basic legal advice.
 Most people know right away if they like someone, trust someone, or think they will be a good match.
 Aside from general first impressions, consider if you feel like the attorney will do a good job handling your specific case.
 Do they seem comfortable with the material?
 Do they seem confident in their abilities?
 Do they seem believable?

 #3 What to Bring With You